janprrr/janprrr/README.md

 - Completing Software development course
-- Building projects implementing a conection with a database and a user firiendly UI
+- Building projects implementing a conection with a database and a user friendly UI

 ## Languages